 Satisfactory Academic Progress Policy

-Satisfactory Academic Progress will be evaluated at the end of each enrollment term (fall, spring, and summer) regardless of whether the student received Title IV aid during that semester.
+Satisfactory Academic Progress will be evaluated at the end of each enrollment term (fall, spring, and summer) regardless of whether the student received financial aid during that semester.

 Standards of Satisfactory Academic Progress

 To demonstrate satisfactory academic progress, a student’s academic performance must meet two main SAP components.
 The first is a qualitative component, represented by grade point average (GPA).
 The second is a quantitative component measured by credit completion (the ratio between earned and attempted credits) and maximum time frame (the ability to complete the degree or certificate program within an established number of credits).

 Students will be notified of their SAP via their Augsburg email address.
 A paper letter notification will also be sent to the student via U.S. mail when deemed appropriate.

 Grade Point Average